 You deserve to receive death benefits if your loved one has passed away.
 Both widows and widowers can submit the form to make their claim to receive benefits.
 The person who paid for the funeral of the deceased- whether that is a spouse or someone else- can also submit a claim to receive compensation for burial money.

-A Houston workers’ compensation lawyer at Abbott and Associates, L.L.C. can help you to understand your rights, complete all required forms, and make your claim to receive death benefits.
+A Texas workers’ compensation lawyer at Abbott and Associates, L.L.C. can help you to understand your rights, complete all required forms, and make your claim to receive death benefits.
 Call as soon as possible to get help with your claim.